CT scan

 The CT scan usually takes only a few minutes, but you may need to stay around for a little longer after the scan.
 For example, if your radiographer gave you a contrast medium, you’ll need to wait to check you haven’t had any reaction to it.

-See our Aftercare for CT scan section for more information.
+See our aftercare for CT scan section for more information.

 MRI scan